thetom42/web-search-agent/prompt.md

 2. Activate the virtual environment.

 3. Fetch the Pydantic AI documentation bank code example at 'https://ai.pydantic.dev/examples/bank-support' as a code example to understand how to utilize the Pydantic AI framework.
-If you don't get the document in one go, repeat the fetch with an adapted start_index until you have read the whole document.
+If you get a text similar to 'Content truncated.' at the end of the document, repeat the fetch with an adapted start_index until you have read the whole document.

 4. Fetch the Tavily documentation at 'https://docs.tavily.com/sdk/reference/python' to understand how to implement a Tavily search in Python.
-If you don't get the document in one go, repeat the fetch with an adapted start_index until you have read the whole document.
+If you get a text similar to 'Content truncated.' at the end of the document, repeat the fetch with an adapted start_index until you have read the whole document.

 5. Implement the agent.py using Tavily for the web search: